brianjlandau/nice-n-easy/README.md

 "`symbolize_keys`" from there too but I add nothing else.
 Although if you include ActiveSupport yourself the `label` helper will take advantage of the `titleize` method.

+Another influence on my design was ease of compatibility with [mustache](http://github.com/defunkt/mustache).
+This meant that methods like `form_for` that take a block should be avoided, as these would be harder to implement in a mustache (although not impossible).

 ## Install & Usage